Key elements of Retail Ready Packaging design

 Sustainable Retail Ready Packaging lowers shipping costs

-Focusing on lightweight shipping containers and relying on the strength of the internal Retail Ready Packaging can increase sustainability and lower shipping costs, for example even added perforation and additional printing can eliminate excess packaging while improving the efficiency of the secondary Retail Ready Packaging.
+Focusing on lightweight shipping containers and relying on the strength of the internal Shelf Ready Packaging can increase sustainability and lower shipping costs, for example even added perforation and additional printing can eliminate excess packaging while improving the efficiency of the secondary Retail Ready Packaging.

 Shipping products in their own packages reduces and eliminates repacking